What does the pledge mean?

 What progress has been made?

-The UK had the second lowest level of GDP growth in the G7 in Labour’s first quarter in government, according to OECD data.
+That represented the second lowest level of GDP growth in the G7, according to OECD data.
 The United States’ GDP grew by 0.8% compared to the previous quarter, France’s by 0.4%, and the GDP of both Canada and Japan grew by 0.3%.
 Germany’s GDP grew by 0.1%.
-Italy’s GDP broadly saw no growth, as was the case for the UK, though the unrounded figures show Italy was actually slightly behind the UK, with its GDP shrinking by 0.003%.
+Italy’s GDP broadly saw no growth, as was the case for the UK, though the unrounded figures show Italy was actually slightly behind the UK, with its GDP shrinking by 0.008%.

-As a result of these figures, we’ve marked this pledge as “Appears off track”, even though it’s early days.
-It’s possible that, over the coming months or years, the UK’s growth will end up consistently higher than other G7 nations, either in quarterly or annual data, but this is the only international comparison we have for now.
+As a result of these figures, we’ve marked this pledge as “Appears off track”.
+It’s possible that, over the coming months or years, the UK’s growth will end up consistently higher than other G7 nations, either in quarterly or annual data, but this is not the case so far.

-While monthly comparisons among G7 nations are not currently available, it’s worth noting the latest monthly data shows the UK experienced negative growth in both September and October 2024.
+While monthly comparisons among G7 nations are not currently available, it’s worth noting the latest monthly data initially estimates the UK economy grew by 0.4% in December 2024.
+It grew by 0.1% in November after it experienced negative growth in both September and October.